 How to use a VPN location changer

 This will depend on the VPN you use, and some are easier to use than others.
-Fortunately, NordVPN’s apps make it super easy to hide your location on any device.
+Fortunately, NordVPN’s apps make it super easy to hide your location on any device and change VPN servers.

 - Get a NordVPN subscription;